denoland/manual/getting_started/web_frameworks.md

 # Web Frameworks

-One of the great things about Node is the thriving ecosystem of tools and frameworks built around it that has made developers' lives' easier.

-Deno offers support for many of these Node.js native frameworks/tools/libraries.
-However, you might not get the best experience or performance.

-Additionally, a native ecosystem of tools and frameworks is growing around Deno.
-Most likely, if you're building a more complex application, you'll want to use one of these Deno-native web frameworks.
+Most likely, if you're building a more complex application, you'll be interacting with Deno through a web framework.
+There are two kinds of web frameworks that Deno supports:

+- **Node.js native frameworks/tools/libraries.** Some of the most popular tooling, for example esbuild, explicitly supports both Node and Deno.
+The drawback here is that you might not get the best experience or performance.
+- **Deno native frameworks/tools/libraries.** We present some of these below.

+## Deno-native frameworks

-## Fresh
+### Fresh

 [Fresh](https://fresh.deno.dev/) is the most popular web framework for Deno.
 It uses a model where you send no JavaScript to clients by default.
 The majority of